 Veterans Affairs Medical Center Substance Abuse Treatment Programs is an addiction treatment center located at 500 West Fort Street, Building 114 in the 83702 zip code in Boise, ID.

 It is operated by the U. S. Department of Veterans Affairs.
-Veterans Affairs Medical Center Substance Abuse Treatment Programs provides naltrexone administration, buprenorphine for pain management and suboxone prescription.
-Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment Programs include relapse prevention, anger management and cognitive behavioral therapy.
-Veterans Affairs Medical Center Substance Abuse Treatment Programs also specializes in detox services and offers inpatient alcohol detoxification, methamphetamines detox and inpatient cocaine detoxification.
-Veterans Affairs Medical Center Substance Abuse Treatment Programs provides hospital inpatient treatment, residential heroin detox and 30 day inpatient heroin rehab programs.
-It also provides residential heroin abuse treatment, supervised heroin detox and residential treatment for dual diagnosis.
+Veterans Affairs Medical Center Substance Abuse Treatment Programs provides methadone for pain management, naltrexone administration and suboxone prescription.
+Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment Programs include relapse prevention treatment, motivational interviewing and 12-step rehab.
+Veterans Affairs Medical Center Substance Abuse Treatment Programs also specializes in detox services and offers cocaine detox, residential benzodiazepines detoxification and in-patient methamphetamines detoxification.
+Veterans Affairs Medical Center Substance Abuse Treatment Programs provides regular outpatient heroin treatment, outpatient heroin detoxification and inpatient hospital heroin detox.
+It also provides inpatient treatment for co-occurring mental health and heroin use, inpatient heroin detoxification and residential treatment for heroin use.
 Other addiction treatment offered includes treatment for non-substance use addiction disorder.

 Here are the full facility listing details on Veterans Affairs Medical Center Substance Abuse Treatment Programs in Boise, ID: